-MMA does not oppose licensing for midwives.
-We do, however, oppose any legislation that would interfere with the ability of families to freely choose where and with whom they give birth.
+MMA continues to support legislation that would license midwives under an independent board as long as that legislation does not interfere with the ability of families to freely choose where and with whom they give birth.

 The word midwife means “with woman.”
 Midwifery is an ancient tradition that is present in almost every culture all over the world.
 Throughout history there have been midwives and there have been physicians.
 Midwifery is and always has been separate and distinct from the practice of medicine.
 The earliest recorded history bears witness to the fact that midwives have played a significant role worldwide.
 Egyptian hieroglyphics, early Chinese and Hindu writings, and the Bible all refer to midwives.

 As civilization evolved, midwifery became an honored and respected profession.
 Hippocrates wrote that male physicians were called upon to assist with difficult births, but the management of normal labor was the realm of midwives.
 Socrates’ mother was a midwife.
 Aristotle speaks of the wisdom and intelligence of the midwives of Greece.